-Because I really love my java, I thought it would be a great idea to jump on this new trend and share with you how to make a gut healthy Whipped Coffee.
+Because I really love my java, I thought it would be a great idea to jump on the whipped coffee trend to share with you how we, in the Gutsy community, can put our own spin on it.

 I’ve already made it clear that I do not and will not drink my coffee black.
 And I’ve shared with you exactly how I drink my coffee